 Tennis Shoe

-• It has a simplified, stripped-back uppers design with a more reined-in feel.
+- It has a simplified, stripped-back upper design with a more reined-in feel.

-• The uppers are slightly updated for structural support.
+- The uppers have been slightly updated for improved structural support.

 Choosing Tennis Shoes

-Tennis has quick stops and starts, plenty of vertical, forward, and backward movements, and fast-acting.
+Tennis involves quick stops and starts, requires plenty of vertical, forward, and backward movements, and is fast-paced.

 So, when selecting proper shoes, you must consider your playing style and the court surface you will be playing on.